ArgonDesign/alogic/doc/networks.md

 Nested FSMs can directly access the input and output ports of the enclosing entity, as well the `param` and `const` values declared in the enclosing entity.
-The compiler will emit nested entitues as separate modules, and if there are external ports referenced by the nested entity, these will be automatically wired through to the nested entity:
+The compiler will emit nested entities as separate modules, and if there are outer ports referenced by the nested entity, these will be automatically wired through to the nested entity:

 ```
 network foo {